kangarko/docs/docs/bans/commands/index.md

 # :octicons-command-palette-24: Commands

-**Bans** has a ridiculous command offering.
+**Bans** has a vast command offering.
 Everything you need to know about commands is shown in the game using feature-rich interactive system.
 Just use your mouse and hover over commands to get more information.

 ## How to use commands